✨ Professional Resume Review | Get Yours Today | Certified Experts

 Indeed, I applied to different jobs in record time — possibly one of the early birds.
 But sadly, I didn’t get an interview invitation email.

 I requested feedback from the organizations.
-Thankfully, I got a reply from a few.
-And their emails echoed the same fault — your CV didn’t match the advertised job description.
+Thankfully, I got replies from a few.
+Their emails echoed the same fault: your CV didn’t match the advertised job description.

 I paid the price for assuming my CV was “one size fits all.”
 A generic CV does more harm than good to your chances of getting an interview invitation.